mpcjanssen/simpletask-android/README.md

 The main reason this is added to Simpletask as well is because it is needed to implement the Manage Your Now method https://www.michaellinenberger.com/1MTDvsMYN.html which uses the "out of your face" approach extensively.

+## Hidden tasks

+Tasks can be hidden by adding the key value pair: `h:1`.
+This is useful for making sure there is always a single task with a specific list or tag applied.

+For example if all `@@errands` tasks have been completed and deleted or archived, the `@errands` list will not be show in the menus or filters anymore.
+Adding the task:

+`@@errands h:1`

+will ensure that the list is always there.

 #ChangeLog